This post may contain affiliate links. Please read my full disclosure policy here.

 Get as much sleep as you can

-When you’re the main caregiver in the house, finding time to sleep might be really difficult.
+I KNOW how difficult it is to sleep when you’re the grownup.
 Your body needs rest in order to recover, though.
 Try some of these strategies for getting more sleep:

 If you have older children: implement quiet time.
 This is a good opportunity to allow your children to practice empathy.
 Point them towards quiet activities and then shut your eyes for a few minutes.